 More recently, the club became solid Huws Grays Alliance League performers placing in the top half most seasons, in a league strengthened by the Welsh Premier League’s decision to reduce from eighteen clubs to twelve.

 Gareth Thomas managed the club for three seasons and had many successes taking the club to the racecourse for the NEWFA Challenge Cup beating Flint in an exciting final.
 Gareth went off to pastures new and his place was taken at the beginning of the 2013/14 by Howard Tweets.
-Near the end of that season Howard left the club and Gareth Thomas was installed as manager again with a brief of keeping Buckley up in the Huws Gray Alliance League eventually finishing 12th.
+Near the end of that season, Howard left the club and Gareth Thomas was installed as manager again with a brief of keeping Buckley up in the Huws Gray Alliance League eventually finishing 12th.
 With League status safely maintained, Buckley Town made massive changes in restructuring the club to financially secure its future.

 Gareth moved on to manage FC Nomads whilst Tom Taylor moved the other way to take over the reins at Buckley Town.
 A decision was taken to adopt a five-year plan.
-This included proposals for the club to be able to break even each season and also to become the centre of community life by providing football activities and a framework for youngsters to progress to the first team.
+This included proposals for the club to be able to break even each season and also to become the center of community life by providing football activities and a framework for youngsters to progress to the first team.

 The summer of 2014 witnessed the addition of a new WGI part funded toilet block, bringing Globe Way up to date for the comfort of its spectators.
-The players’ walk out area had new fencing installed which doubles up as an enclosure for a child friendly zone in front of the main Club House.
+The players’ walkout area had new fencing installed which doubles up as an enclosure for a child-friendly zone in front of the main Club House.

-On the playing side the 2014-15 season started with a completely new team which gelled together very quickly and Tom Taylor’s Buckley Town finished in a creditable fourth position in the league.
+On the playing side, the 2014-15 season started with a completely new team which gelled together very quickly and Tom Taylor’s Buckley Town finished in a creditable fourth position in the league.

 The 2015-16 season saw the club begin to struggle in the league finally placing 11th as the overall competitiveness of the Huws Gray Alliance began to take stock.

-Unfortunately, the good run came to an end in 2016-17 when the club finished last and were relegated back down to the Welsh National Premier Division, something that the club looked to recover from at the earliest available opportunity.
+Unfortunately, the good run came to an end in 2016-17 when the club finished last and was relegated back down to the Welsh National Premier Division, something that the club looked to recover from at the earliest available opportunity.

 That opportunity presented itself immediately in 2017-18.
 A poor start in the league was followed by the side building up a head of steam in the cup competitions.
 This instilled a level of confidence in Dan Moore’s squad and they began to grow as a team as things began to gel through the work of a good coaching team.
 Good away wins in the league at Corwen and then Chirk AAA at the turn of the year, where they turned around a 2-0 loss to a 3-2 win with a Jake Roberts wonder strike, saw the squad bolstered by some key signings in the January window.
-With the awful weather taking its toll on the fixture list, the remaining league games were compressed into March, April and May.
-Another tremendous away win at Cefn Albion where they demoralised the opposition with a second half display that simply blew them away, both in game and as contenders, left two key games against Brickfield Rangers to decide who won the league.
+With the awful weather taking its toll on the fixture list, the remaining league games were compressed into March, April, and May.
+Another tremendous away win at Cefn Albion where they demoralised the opposition with a second-half display that simply blew them away, both in the game and as contenders, left two key games against Brickfield Rangers to decide who won the league.

 Both these games ended in draws, both due to late late goals by Aled Bellis, the latter being a penalty in the dying minutes of the game in front of a crowd of 604 at the Globe.
 Last minute, last game.
 What a way to become WNL Premier Division Champions and gain promotion back to the Huws Gray Alliance with a young team both on and off the field that can only bode well for the future.